Homemade Eggnog (Polish Way)

 Does Homemade Eggnog Have Raw Egg?

-In this recipe, I heat egg yolks to a temperature that is safe to eat but also tastes a little eggy.
+In this recipe, I heat the egg yolks to a safe temperature that also tastes slightly eggy.
 It is EGGnog, for goodness sake.

 How to Make Homemade Eggnog

-1. Separate the Eggs: Begin by separating the egg yolks from the whites.
+1. Separate the Eggs: Separate the egg yolks from the whites.
 Place the yolks in a large mixing bowl and set the whites aside.

-2. Beat the Egg Yolks: Slowly add the sugar to the egg yolks and beat it until the mixture becomes pale and slightly thickened.
+2. Beat the Egg Yolks: Slowly add allulose or sugar to the egg yolks and beat them until the mixture becomes pale and slightly thickened.
 This step ensures a smooth and creamy eggnog.
 If you are using dark sugar, the mixture will not be pale.

 3. Combine Milk and Cream: In a separate saucepan, combine the whole milk and heavy cream.
 Heat the mixture over medium heat until it reaches a scalding temperature (just before boiling).
 Stir occasionally to prevent scorching.